 The objectives of this 3-month YY fellowship, of a value of USD 10,000, are to initiate, set-up, or pursue bilateral cancer research projects with collaborating investigators abroad, to exchange and exploit complementary skills and material, as well as receive training in advanced experimental research methods and techniques.

-Closing date: 15 March and 15 September
+Closing date: First Call tbc and Second Call 15 September

 Bourses d’un mois spécifiquement destinées aux personnels de santé et autres professionnels travaillant dans le domaine du cancer et basés en Afrique francophone.
 Le montant de la bourse est entre 2,000 et 3,400 dollars US, justifié selon le projet et le pays choisi.